-- 1. Physical co-presence is the prerequisite for existing and new collaborations: On the one hand, the study suggests that a gradual rapprochement with others and their unfamiliar practices facilitates acculturation processes as well as the emergence of new collaborations.
+1. Physical co-presence is the prerequisite for existing and new collaborations: On the one hand, the study suggests that a gradual rapprochement with others and their unfamiliar practices facilitates acculturation processes as well as the emergence of new collaborations.
 On the other hand, our study concurs with the literature in confirming the fundamental role of interactions in physical co-presence.
-In particular, a combination of a low connectivity and a low visibility severely inhibits informal exchange.
-As a design consequence, the study suggests that open and transparent typologies such as open-plan offices are especially suitable in order to encourage interdisciplinary collaborations. - 2.
-The heterogeneous practices of a multidisciplib
+In particular, a combination of 8 Veldhoen, Erik, and Bart Piepers.
+1995.
+The Demise of the Office: The Digital Workplace in a Thriving Organisation.
+Rotterdam: William Stout Architectural Books. a low connectivity and a low visibility severely inhibits informal exchange.
+As a design consequence, the study suggests that open and transparent typologies such as open-plan offices are especially suitable in order to encourage interdisciplinary collaborations.